-See FIGURE 5-18 for a sample of an additive progress screen when the <user display language> is configured as <use>Japanese></use>.
+See FIGURE 5-18 for a sample of an additive progress screen when the <User display language> is configured as <Japanese>.

 Additive progress for the user configured language

 Acronym used in the previous screens Description ppm Parts Per Million of additive in the Load volume.
 Additive volume Injected amount of additive.
 Load volume Wild stream measured volume.